TimeSnake/basic-bukkit/wiki/WorldManager.md

 ### [ExWorld]

 The `ExWorld` class wraps the bukkit `World` class.
-The class provides the followed world restrictions.
+The class provides the followed world ExWorldOptions.

 The `backupWorld(World)` method allows to create a world backup.
 To load the world backup call `loadWorldBackup(World)`.